 Dashrath Manjhi used a hammer and chisel, grit, determination, and twenty years to carve a path through the mountain separating his poor village from the nearby village with schools, markets, and a hospital.
 Manjhi Moves a Mountain shows how everyone can make a difference if their heart is big enough.

 A twentieth-anniversary edition of Floella Benjamin’s classic memoir.
 Includes a new foreword by the author and some additional historical information.
 Beautifully illustrated by Michael Frith.
 Floella Benjamin was just a young girl when she, her sister and two brothers arrived in England in 1960 to join their parents, whom they had not seen for fifteen months.
 They had left the island paradise of Trinidad to make a new home in London – part of a whole generation of West Indians who were encouraged to move to Britain and help rebuild the country after the Second World War.
 Reunited with their mother, Floella was too overwhelmed at first to care about the cold weather and the noise and dirt from the traffic.
 But, as her new life began, she was shocked and distressed by the rejection she experienced.
 She soon realized that the only way to survive was to work twice as hard and be twice as good as anyone else.
-This inspirational story is a powerful reminder that courage and determination can overcome adversity.

 A lonely girl draws a magic door on her bedroom wall and through it escapes into a world where wonder, adventure, and danger abound.
 Red marker in hand, she creates a boat, a balloon, and a flying carpet that carry her on a spectacular journey toward an uncertain destiny.
 When she is captured by a sinister emperor, only an act of tremendous courage and kindness can set her free.